Our Top Essential Oil Contenders For Aging Gracefully

 Antioxidants have been a huge buzzword in the health and beauty world, and for good reason!
 Antioxidants are compounds found within plants that help combat the damage done to our bodies by free radicals.
-Free radicals are naturally occurring compounds, but if our body has more free radicals than antioxidants, it can create stress and inflammatory responses leading to disease and accelerated signs of aging.
+Free radicals are naturally occurring compounds, but if your body has more free radicals than antioxidants, it can create stress and inflammatory responses leading to disease and accelerated signs of aging.

 Below we have listed essential oils that help combat the effects of free radicals, but there are even more accessible antioxidants that you can take every day - and that's your food!
-Fresh fruit and vegetables are a great source, especially greens like, kale, spinach, collards, bok choy etc. These foods are rich in protective factors that help reduce the risk of disease and encourage regeneration of the skin and body systems!
+Fresh fruit and vegetables are a great source, especially greens like, kale, spinach, collards, bok choy, etc. These foods are rich in protective factors that help reduce the risk of disease and encourage regeneration of the skin and body systems!
 We believe in a holistic approach to skincare, because after all, your skin is your largest organ, and treating your skin is an internal and external process.

 Because essential oils are incredibly potent, it is imperative to add a few drops to a carrier oil (like rose-hip seed oil, avocado, olive, coconut or almond oil) before directly applying to your skin.
 We like to use a ratio of 1:10 of essential oil to carrier oil when creating our products.